Popcorn is a fab mid-afternoon snack.

 Healthier than reaching for the biscuit tin and pretty damn tasty too, popcorn is my all-time favourite healthy treat.

 Lots of studies link whole grain consumption to health benefits like reduced inflammation and a decreased risk of heart disease.
 You’ll find B vitamins, iron, magnesium, zinc, potassium and more in the good old popcorn!

-I simply adore this popcorn recipe from James Ramsden’s book, ‘Love Your Lunchbox: 101 Do-ahead Recipes to Liven Up Lunchtime’ and am delighted he’s sharing it on my blog!
+Here is an extract recipe from James Ramsden’s book, ‘Love Your Lunchbox: 101 Do-ahead Recipes to Liven Up Lunchtime’.

 Over to James…

 It probably goes without saying that this stuff is terrific eaten hot, in front of a film, but it’s just as decent munched cold.